jEnbuska/none-dux/README.md

 ##### 2. Creating validator
 ```
 const { types, any, validatorMiddleware } = shape;
-const { isRequired, strict string, bool } = types;
+const { isRequired, strict, string, number, bool } = types;

-const validator = { ...isRequired.strict  // !
+const validator = {
+  ...isRequired.strict,  // !
 Use destructed when you have Objects shape spesification
+  todosByUser: {
-  todosByUser: { ...isRequired,           // Not null not undefined
+    ...isRequired,           // Not null not undefined
     [any]: {                              // byUserIds
+      [any]: {
-      [any]: { ...strict,                 // byTodoIds.  'strict' console errors when values outside of spec are added
+        ...strict,                 // byTodoIds.  'strict' console errors when values outside of spec are added
         userId: string.isRequired,        // !
 No desctructing
         id: string.isRequired,
         description: string.isRequired,
         done: bool,
       },
     },
     users: {  // by id
       [any]: {
         ...strict,
         //one liner for creating multiple keys with same spec
+        ...string.many('id',
+          'firstName',
-    ...string.many('id', 'firstName', 'lastName')
+          'lastName')
       },
     },

     //more examples
     someObjectList: [
       isRequired,         // !
 No desctructing
       {
         a: number,
         b: {},            // Object that can include anything an is not required
       }
     ],
-  someStringList: [ string ]
+    someStringList: [ string ],
-  request: {...isRequired}
+    request: { ...isRequired },
+  }
 };
 ```
 ###### Few key details about type checking that are easy to miss